Convergence of nonhomogeneous Hawkes processes and Feller random measures: Properties of Feller random measures

 \end{definition}

 The Mittag-Leffler distribution admits an explicit density

 where, for $\alpha,\beta>0$, the \define{Mittag-Leffler function} $E_{\al,\be}$ is given by

 and $\Gamma$ denotes the Gamma-function.
 In the special case $\al=1$ this distribution is exponential, with rate $1$, while for $\al=1/2$ its density takes an especially simple form.
-Indeed, a straightforward, if a bit tedious, derivation directly from the definition yields
+Indeed, a straightforward, albeit somewhat tedious, derivation directly from the definition yields